givery-technology/bitrise-scripts/README.md

 # bitrise-scripts

 - The purpose is automation of building, storing and deploying.
-- Scripts here are referred with direct-link by `Remote Script Runner` that is a script Bitrise provides like this https://raw.githubusercontent.com/givery-technology/bitrise-scripts/master/internal/versioning-ios.sh.
+- Scripts here are referred with direct-link like this (https://raw.githubusercontent.com/givery-technology/bitrise-scripts/master/internal/versioning-ios.sh) by `Remote Script Runner` that is a script Bitrise provides.
 So **Don't change structure carelessly**.
 And also, **Don't change to private repo**.

 ## Define branches